Chavez did much to include Venezuela’s marginalized poor, but the demise of the revolutionary may yet turn out to be a blessing for their revolution.

 As Chávez moved aggressively to nationalize parts of the oil industry and appeal to China for further credit, the structural dependence of the Venezuelan state on US-based capital was greatly reduced, even while its structural dependence on oil revenues was greatly increased.
 Indeed, with the oil price rocketing up from $9 at the time Chávez came to power, peaking at $150 in 2007 and continuing to hover around $100 today, oil revenues now constitute 30 percent of Venezuela’s GDP.
 A decade ago, Venezuela depended on oil for 80 percent of its export earning, a share that has risen to 96 percent today.
 In a way, the reduced structural dependence on US-based capital gave Chávez much freer reign to publicly chastise the US government and openly contest the logic of global capital — at least on a rhetorical level — but it simultaneously forced him to feed the insatiable appetite of the global capitalist system for the Black Gold.
 As a result, Chávez developed himself into nothing short of an extremely talented state capitalist salesman of his nation’s oil on world markets.
 While the Bush and Obama administrations despaired with the vitriolic anti-imperialism of the Venezuelan President, US diplomats were said to send cables back to Washington: “don’t listen to what Chávez does, look at what he does.”
 No surprise, then, that there was little reaction to Chávez death on oil markets: in many ways, traders, refiners and consumers all assume business to continue as usual, just as it did under Chávez, whose behavior often was much more pragmatic than his populist rhetoric would suggest.

 Indeed, as Mark Weisbrot, co-director of the CEPR and one of the co-authors of the report cited above, just wrote in a mildly critical piece for the New York Times, “most of the poverty reduction [under Chávez] came from increased employment, not “government handouts,” and during most of Chávez’s tenure the private sector has grown faster than the public sector.”
 Similarly, in a much more unsympathetic eulogy in The New York Review of Books, Alma Guillermoprieto nevertheless correctly notes that, “for all his anti-imperialist fulminations, the flow of Venezuelan oil to US ports was not interrupted for a single day.
 For all his socialist preaching, his country remained firmly capitalist.”
-Of course the bourgeois press has an interest in making such an argument, but it nevertheless has an important point: to continue the process of capital accumulation upon which the survival of the bourgeois state ultimately depends, Chávez had to accept the logic of the global capitalist system as such.
+Of course the Western media has an interest in making such an argument, but it nevertheless has an important point: to continue the process of capital accumulation upon which the survival of the bourgeois state ultimately depends, Chávez had to accept the logic of the global capitalist system as such.
 This hardly constitutes a critique of Chávez — indeed, Chávez’s brilliance resided partly in his being aware of the limits imposed by the bourgeois state over which he presided and the capitalist world-system in which he resided; skillfully trying to push those limits outward as aggressively as he possibly could, while simultaneously remaining firmly within them, essentially building up a developmental state within the logic prescribed to him by global capital.

 Contradiction #2: Social Movements and the State